pagopa/io-react-native-cie/README.md

 ### `NfcErrorName`

-List of all the error that can be emitted
+List of all possible errors that can be emitted:

 | Error Name                   |
 | ---------------------------- |